Finding top quarks with shower deconstruction: Results for moderately boosted top jet

 For shower deconstruction, we remove microjets from the analysis unless $p_{T}^{\rm{micro}}>5.0$ GeV.
 If more than nine microjets are left, we remove those with the lowest $P_T$ values until nine microjets remain.

 Each of the top taggers other than shower deconstruction constructs a top mass and a W mass for each jet that meets the structural criteria of the tagger.
 Each tagger then requires that these reconstructed masses be in specified windows.
-We specify that a top is correctly reconstructed in a window of $172.3 \pm 25.0$ GeV and a W in a window of $80.4 \pm 10.0$ GeV, except for the NSubjettiness tagger where $160.0 \leq m_\Lt \leq 240$ GeV and $\tau_3/\tau_2 < 0.6$ as recommended in \cite{Nsubjettinesstagger}.
+We specify that a top is correctly reconstructed in a window\footnote{The measurement of the resonance's mass is subject to experimental limitations.
+We choose the mass windows large enough to reflect these limitations \cite{JHtagger,CMStagger, HEPtagger}.} of $172.3 \pm 25.0$ GeV and a W in a window of $80.4 \pm 10.0$ GeV, except for the NSubjettiness tagger where $160.0 \leq m_\Lt \leq 240$ GeV and $\tau_3/\tau_2 < 0.6$ as recommended in \cite{Nsubjettinesstagger}.

 Top tagging based on shower deconstruction uses the full decay matrix element including a Breit-Wigner factor to assign a weight for a given microjet configuration.
 Thus, the total widths of the top quark and the W boson are input parameters.
 However, because the physical widths are very small, we assume that the invariant mass of a set of microjets cannot be resolved at the level of the physical widths.
 To take these experimental uncertainties into account, we use values for the top width and the W width equal to half of the corresponding total mass window, {\it i.e.} $\Gamma_\Lt \to 25\ \text{GeV}$ and $\Gamma_\LW \to 10\ \text{GeV}$.
+We have checked that the performance of shower deconstruction is not highly sensitive to this choice.

 Other parameters for shower deconstruction are as in Ref.~\cite{SSI}.